ortec/euro-neurips-vrp-2022-quickstart/README.md

 * If your submission fails, you can use the output/error files to troubleshout your submission.
 Most likely, errors will be in the 'ingestion error log' (the ingestion step runs your submission).
 * If there are any problems, you may also try to run your submission locally inside the Singularity/Apptainer computational environment (see below).
 * Note that processing time of your submission may vary depending on the availability of the compute workers and submission load.
 If your submission does not show status 'running' within a few hours, it may help to submit an extra test submission to trigger a compute worker.
-* Contact us on [Slack](https://join.slack.com/t/euro-neurips-vrp-2022/shared_invite/zt-1bfifn8ye-~azqWWXts1cR0YVURZNBmw) if you are unable to solve your problem.
+* Contact us on [Slack](https://join.slack.com/t/euro-neurips-vrp-2022/shared_invite/zt-1dldr119v-lV7FMmuxhRdkfXr07Mzgfw) if you are unable to solve your problem.

 The competition has three 'phases':
 * The *test* 'phase' is not really a phase (it overlaps the other phases) but can be used to test if your solver can be evaluated correctly by the CodaLab platform.
 It will install your solver and test it using a single static and a dynamic instance with a short time limit.
 The standard output/error of the install script, and the controller running your solver can be inspected to troubleshout problems.
 * The *qualification* phase is were you should submit your final solver, AFTER it has succesfully been evaluated in the test phase.
 You can make a submission *at most once per day* (therefore, first test your submission using the test phase).
 Your best submission will be visible on the leaderboard.
 Your last submission of this phase will be used for final evaluation, if you are within the top 10 on the leaderboard on October 31st.
 Important: while the leaderboard shows your BEST submission, your LAST submission will be used in the final phase.
 Make sure to submit your final solution before the deadline (October 31st).
 * The *final (hidden)* phase is hidden.
 The top 10 solutions from the qualification phase will be automatically evaluated during this phase.
 It is NOT possible to provide a new submission.

 For more details about the phases (time limits etc.), read the [rules](https://euro-neurips-vrp-2022.challenges.ortec.com/#rules) document.
+To encourage active participation on the public leaderboard, prizes will be awarded to the number 1/2/3 on the leaderboard every week.
+For more info, see the [prizes](https://euro-neurips-vrp-2022.challenges.ortec.com/#prizes).

 Important: the code submission platform will compute two ranks for all solvers: one based on the average performance (minimizing total route driving duration) on the static variant, and one based on the average performance on the dynamic variant.
 It is NOT possible to submit a solver for just one of the variants.
 The overall rank will be determined by the average of the rank for the static variant and the dynamic variant (with the overal average performance as tie-braker), so you should make sure your solver performs well for both problem variants.